DSA Graduate Student Group

 Fall Reading Group: Brunetto Latini's Tesoretto

-This fall, the DSA Graduate Group will be hosting a reading group on Brunetto Latini’s Tesoretto.
-The first session was held on September 23 from 2-3 pm EST. Participants readed and discussed the dedication and incipit (verses 1-282).
+In Fall 2022, the DSA Graduate Group hosted a reading group on Brunetto Latini’s Tesoretto.
+The first session was held on September 23 from 2-3 pm EST. Participants read and discussed the dedication and incipit (verses 1-282).
 Catherine Keen (Professor of Dante Studies at University College London) joined this first meeting and to help kick off the reading group with introductory tips on how to read Brunetto’s works.

-Subsequent reading group meetings will be held on October 21, November 18, and December 9.
-Interested graduate students can email dantesociety.graduate@gmail.com for more information, including the session link.
+Subsequent reading group meetings were held on October 21, November 18, and December 9.

 Roundtable on Job Market Challenges

-On November 11, 2022, at 5pm, the DSA Graduate Group will host "'L’alto lavoro' A Roundtable on the Challenges of the Job Market," featuring four speakers: Laura Ingallinella, Akash Kumar, Arielle Saber, and Alessandro Vettori, on November 11, 2022, 5 pm (EST).
-Click here to register: https://bit.ly/DSAGG-alto-lavoro.
+On November 11, 2022, at 5pm, the DSA Graduate Group hosted "'L’alto lavoro' A Roundtable on the Challenges of the Job Market," featuring four speakers: Laura Ingallinella, Akash Kumar, Arielle Saber, and Alessandro Vettori (see flyerfor details).